Doctorpizza357/Heap_Visualizer/readme.md

 - **paintComponent(Graphics g)**: Overrides the `paintComponent` method to draw the heap on the panel.
 - **drawHeap(Graphics g, int index, int x, int y, int xOffset)**: Recursively draws the heap nodes and their connections.

+### `ControlPanel.java`
+- **Constructor**: Initializes the `ControlPanel` with the given heap array and a reference to the `HeapVisualizer`.
+- **Action Listeners**: Provides buttons and actions to interact with the heap, such as adding or removing elements and updating the visualization.

 ## Usage
 1. **Run the Application**: Execute the `Main` class.
 2. **Input Heap Type**: Enter 'max' for a max heap or 'min' for a min heap.